SalmonXVR/009Lerionka/README.md

 - 👋 Hi, I’m SalmonXVR
 - 🌱 I’m currently learning, Blockchain, tech research etc
-- 📫 How to reach me @MalipeDayton in twitter
+- 📫 How to reach me @MalipeDayton on twitter

 <!---
 SalmonXVR  is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.